shayansm2/tech-career-explorer/README.md

     - [ ] batch processing of PDPs
 - [ ] cloud deployment
 - [ ] github page
+- [ ] explain the project in readme

 how to build:
 1. docker clone